tbm/homepage/content/debian/kirkwood/qnap/ts-41x/install.md

 <a id = "net-config"></a>

 Since most TS-41x/TS-42x devices do not have an LCD, the installer cannot tell you which IP address to connect to or which password to use.
-(On the TS-41x, the LCD is currently not supported but will be supported in the future.)
+(On the devices that have an LCD, the installer currently won't display the IP address either, sorry.)
 With regards to the IP address, the following strategy is used:

 <ul>